furwee/RCTCS/README.md

 - USB micro USB cable (make sure it is not just a power cable)

 ## What is the control loop?
-1: read the IMU's data
+1: read the IMU's data and get acX, acY and gyZ
 2: read PWM from the outputs of jetracer (steering and throttle)
 3: generate a resultant acceleration from acX and acY
 4: using v = a*t, get velocity via integration (resets to 0 if ESC is 1000uS)